IMClick-Project/IQ/Cubic Equations of State Simulator/Code Documentation/Volume 7 - PVT Surface given Isobar Pressures.md

-# PVT Diagram given Isobar Pressures
+# PVT Surface given Isobar Pressures

 This is the seventh option in the volume menu.
-Its interface is programmed in "Volume7.mlapp" and it uses the function called "PVT_Diagram_given_Isobar_Pressures.m" for thermodynamic calculations.
+Its interface is programmed in "Volume7.mlapp" and it uses the function called "PVT_Surface_given_Isobar_Pressures.m" for thermodynamic calculations.

 ## 1. MATLAB App